protesilaos/my-website/_politics/2025-09-02-when-your-country-is-a-theme-park.md

 Policy-makers and investors have gotten the memo: a theme park is good business, your country is a brand, ergo it is to be unscrupulously exploited.
-The country image towards visitors is to be packaged a certain way to appeal to those with a mere superficial interest in the local culture.
+The country's image towards visitors is to be packaged a certain way to appeal to those with a mere superficial interest in the local culture.
 In turn, the culture is to be moulded into a caricature of itself.
 The parts of it that are typical of the locality shall be exaggerated and offered in spades.
-Those who are participating in---and contributing to the continuous making of---the living culture, will be pushed to the margins, forced away from the hotspots of tourist attraction, and blamed for breaking the immersion.
-Their land shall be appropriated by rapacious "foreign direct investment", as they themselves will become alienated from a world that no longer represents them.
+Those who are participating in---and contributing to the continuous making of---the living culture will be pushed to the margins, forced away from the hotspots of tourist attraction, and blamed for breaking the immersion.
+Their land shall be appropriated by rapacious "foreign direct investment" as they themselves will become alienated from a world that no longer represents them.

 Such is the reality of my part of the planet.
-The first time I got a hint of the demand for a theme park version of historical reality, was a few years back when a British woman of Cypriot descent was asking to buy some handkerchief that was typical of marriages held over a century ago.
+The first time I got a hint of the demand for a theme park version of historical reality was a few years back when a British woman of Cypriot descent was asking to buy some handkerchief that was typical of marriages held over a century ago.
 I explained how Cypriots do not marry this way anymore.
 To no avail...
-For her, this item is the irreducible factor of a Cypriot marriage, that which adds the unmistakable Cypriotness to the event.
+For her, this item is the irreducible factor of a Cypriot marriage: that which adds the unmistakable Cypriotness to the event.
 What the contemporary people do is apparently not genuine.
-In truth, hers was but a kitsch, a misunderstanding of culture as gimmickry rather than a lived experience, a life form unto itself that changes with the times.
+In truth, hers was but a kitsch, a misunderstanding of culture as gimmickry rather than a lived experience and a life form unto itself that changes with the times.
 I could still understand her though, as her ancestors took a snapshot of their local culture with them when they left for Great Britain.
 Yet the idea of some product encapsulating the